dvculha/ecsplore/Internship_Guide.md

 # Internship Guide

 Hi there!
-First of all, a small disclaimer: everything written in this document is my own experiences and opinions and may not reflect com
+A small disclaimer before I start: everything written in this document is my own opinions and experiences and may not reflect the views of ECSESS or any other society, club, committee etc. I'm a part of lol :)